-When my daughters were young, we had so much fun integrating learning opportunities into games and play.
+When my own daughters were young, we had so much fun integrating learning opportunities into games and play.
 This happened quite often and quite naturally.
 Little did we know then how much they were learning through playing, reading, doing chores, or just talking.
+Play-based learning provides the backdrop for all sorts of learning.

 You may be wondering…